DrDeano/DeanOS/README.md

 # DeanOS
-Creating an operating system from scratch
+Creating an operating system from scratch.
+This operating system is build for i386+ 32bit Intel x86.
+Any other platforms may not work and haven't been tested on.

 ## How to run
 Just type `make run` which will create all the files needed and run in the qemu emulator.
 The makefile is a shambles, so any suggestions on better makefiles are appreciated.

 ## Prerequisite
 * `nasm` - For assembling the bootloader